Diagonal flow detects topology of strata: Zippered rectangles

-We now perform a further homotopy (relative to $q_0$) supported in the union of the boxes.
-Again appealing to standard techniques \cite[Theorem 2.5, pp.\ 78]{Hir}, we now have that $\gamma$ is transverse to the sides of the boxes $U_j$ and is again transverse to $\calV$.
+Again appealing to~\cite[Theorem~2.5, page~78]{Hir} we perform a further homotopy (again relative to $q_0$) supported in the union of the boxes; this makes $\gamma$ transverse to the sides of the boxes $U_j$ while keeping $\gamma$ transverse to $\calV$ (and disjoint from $\calW$).